Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/fraud-and-risk-management/fraud-blocklist.md

 ```

-2. Make note of the "fingerprint" field from payments/confirm response which is the unique fingerprint for a card passed to Hyperswitch:
+2. Make note of the "fingerprint" field from payments/confirm response which is the unique fingerprint for a card passed to Superstream:

 ```markup
 {